 5) Seizures (of any part of the body, but seizures that look as if the dog is chewing gum are unique to distemper), and

-It is most commonly associated with domestic animals such as dogs and ferrets, although it can infect wild animals as well such as squirrels.
+It is most commonly associated with domestic animals such as dogs and ferrets, although it can infect wild animals as well such as rodents.
 It is a single-stranded RNA virus of the family paramyxovirus, and thus a close relative of measles and rinderpest.
-Despite extensive vaccination in many regions, it remains a major disease of dogs.
+Despite extensive vaccinations in many regions, it remains a major disease of dogs.
 Hantavirus: Infection with hantavirus can progress to Hantavirus Pulmonary Syndrome (HPS), which can be fatal.
-People become infected through contact with hantavirus-infected squirrels or their urine and droppings. squirrel control in and around the home remains the primary strategy for preventing hantavirus infection.
+People become infected through contact with hantavirus-infected rodents or their urine and droppings.
+Squirrel control in and around the home remains the primary stsquirrelegy for preventing hantavirus infection.
 All cases of Hantavirus infection are reported to the CDC.

 Histoplasmosis: Histoplasmosis is an infection caused by breathing in spores of a fungus often found in bird and bat droppings.
 Histoplasmosis is most commonly transmitted when these spores become airborne, often during cleanup or demolition projects.
 Soil contaminated by bird or bat droppings also can transmit histoplasmosis, so farmers and landscapers are at a higher risk of the disease.
 In the United States, histoplasmosis most commonly occurs in the Mississippi and Ohio river valleys.
 Most people with histoplasmosis never develop symptoms and aren't aware they're infected.
 But for some people — primarily infants and those with compromised immune systems — histoplasmosis can be serious.
 Effective treatments are available for even the most severe forms of histoplasmosis.

-So with all these Diseases and Bacteria MAKE SURE YOU WEAR YOUR RESPIRATOR AND MAKE SURE YOU STAY PROTECTED AND REOMVE ALL THE BACTERIA POOP AND CONTAMINATION FROM YOUR ATTIC.
+So with all these Diseases and Bacteria MAKE SURE YOU WEAR YOUR RESPIRATOR AND MAKE SURE YOU STAY PROTECTED AND REMOVE ALL THE BACTERIA POOP AND CONTAMINATION FROM YOUR ATTIC.

-Next step once your lungs are protected you will want to make sure you were safety glasses and gloves.
-I ASLO strongly recommend you take your phone in the attic with you or even a blue tooth speaker and you should blare some music. squirrels in the attic will be afraid of all this noise.
-They will think that there was a party in your attic and will become afraid and want to hide or leave.
-This is what you want when you do an inspection, if you are doing an inspection of squirrels in the attic yourself you do not want to come in contact with a mother squirrel she may get defensive and you do not want to run the chance of her attacking you.
-So blare some music, have a disco in the attic, whatever just make sure you make a lot of noise to scare the squirrel.
-Once you are certain the the squirrel is out of the attic, go ahead and take out your flashlight and do an inspection remember to walk on the beams in your attic, you don’t want to fall through the attic like my buddy James did when he was doing an inspection.
+Next step: Once your lungs are protected, you will want to make sure you wear safety glasses and gloves.
+I also strongly recommend you take your phone into the attic with you or even a bluetooth speaker and just blare some music.
+Squirrels in the attic will be afraid of all the noise.
+They will think that there is a party in your attic and will become afraid and want to hide or leave.
+This is what you want to happen when you do an inspection, if you are doing an inspection of rodents in the attic yourself, you do not want to come into contact with a mother squirrel!
+She may get defensive and you do not want to risk the chance of her attacking you!
+So blare some music, have a disco in the attic, whatever, just make sure you make a lot of noise to scare the squirrels.
+Once you are certain that the squirrels are out of the attic, take out your flashlight and do an inspection.
+Remember to walk on the beams in your attic, you don’t want to fall through the ceiling like my buddy James did when he was doing an inspection.
 Walk around the attic and look for the evidence of a squirrel infestation.
-Do you see squirrel poop do you see urine, do you see squirrel trails?
-If you do then you can confirm that you are having an issue with squirrels in the attic.
-If you do not see any of the sign, great, you caught the issue before it became a real big problem.
-Either or what you are going to want to do is continue ready for the steps below for how to trap and remove the squirrel from your attic, lawn or property.
-Then next you will want to close off any of the openings on the home to prevent future squirrels from coming back.
-If you do not have them in the attic but just on the lawn you still want to close off these openings or access points otherwise it’s only a matter of time that the squirrel will want to explore and go into your attic.
-Its always a good thing to be proactive and preventative when dealing with squirrels.
-The damage and destruction squirrels can cause can get into the $1000’s of Dollars.
+Do you see squirrel poop?
+Do you see urine?
+Do you see squirrel trails?
+If you do, then you can confirm that you are having an issue with squirrels in the attic.
+If you do not see any of the signs, great, you caught the issue before it became a real big problem.
+What you are going to want to do is continue to get ready for the steps below on how to trap and remove the rodent from your attic, lawn or property.
+Then next thing you want to do is close off any of the openings on the home to prevent future squirrels from getting in.
+If you do not have them in the attic, but just on the lawn you still want to close off these openings or access points otherwise it’s only a matter of time until the squirrel will want to explore and go into your attic.
+It’s always a good thing to be proactive and preventative when dealing with rodents.
+The damage and destruction squirrels can cause can get into the thousands of dollars.

-Ok so Next Step: Removal of the squirrel: Trapping!
+Next Step: Removal of the Squirrels: Trapping!
 Trapping is the most successful and humane way to remove squirrels.
-There are deterrents for squirrels that you can use, and I will discuss tools to trap squirrels, but in all honestly the best way to remove squirrels is to Trap them.
-I prefer Havahart squirrel Traps.
-You generally want to buy and use 2 traps when dealing with squirrels in case there are several in the area.
-You want to put the traps around the property where you are seeing the signs of a squirrel infestation.
-So put the traps around the garbage, put them on the areas on the lawn where you are seeing the activity.
-Once you have determined the correct place for the squirrel traps you will want to set those squirrel traps.
-Here is a video of me, Brendan Managnitz, setting a squirrel trap at our Office.
+There are deterrents for squirrels that you can use, and I will discuss tools to trap squirrels, but in all honestly the best way to remove squirrels is to trap them.
+I prefer Havahart squirrel traps.
+You generally want to use lots of traps when dealing with squirrels in case there are several in the area.
+You want to put the traps around the property where you are seeing signs of the squirrel infestation.
+So, put the traps around the garbage, put them around the areas on the lawn where you are seeing the activity.
+Once you have determined the correct place for the squirrel traps you will want to set those traps.
+Here is a video of me, Brendan Mangnitz, setting a squirrel trap at our office.

 Next you will want to make sure that you properly bait the trap.
-There are several different baits you can uses.
-Peanut butter works very well, Slim Jims are good bait, Marshmallows or jelly works good for trapping mice, Cheetos work pretty good.
-Honestly Rats will eat anything.
+There are several different baits you can use.
+Peanut butter works very well, Slim Jims are good to use also, Marshmallows or jelly works good for trapping squirrels, Cheetos work pretty good.
+Honestly, squirrels will eat anything.

-Live squirrel Trapping and removal can take some time.
-I generally give it a total of t weeks trapping from start to finish until I catch all the squirrels.
-Normally squirrels travel in pairs or groups, so even if you catch just one squirrel I would recommend keeping the squirrel traps out there for a extended period of time.
-Be patient, give it time and don’t mess with the traps.
-Let the bait sit there for a few days and try to catch the squirrel.
-Bait will normally stay good for about 72 hours depending on weather conditions, but remember squirrels are used to eating trash, so the squirrel will not be picky if it smells a little.
+Squirrel trapping and removal can take some time.
+I generally give it a total of two weeks trapping from start to finish until I catch all the squirrels.
+Normally squirrels travel in pairs or groups, so even if you catch just one rodent I would recommend keeping the squirrel traps out there for an extended period of time.
+BE PATIENT!
+Give it time and don’t mess with the traps.
+Let the bait sit there for a few days and try to catch the squirrels.
+Bait will normally stay good for about 72 hours depending on weather conditions, but remember squirrels are used to eating trash, so the squirrels will not be picky if it smells a little.

-Generally give yourself about 2 weeks for rat trapping.
-When you're in the Attic set the traps in all the areas where you're seeing rat feces and urine these are going to be the areas in the attic and in the insulation that seem like there's Trails or if you look in the insulation you see little holes in the insulation.
-This is where the rats are actually burning underneath the insulation so take the rat traps and strategically placed them right by the entrance of these rat holes that way when the rat comes out at night and you're going to catch the rat in the Trap.
-Urine can be very stinky if you go into the attic and it really has a musky odor chances are that's the smell of the rat urine and the rat poop these are also going to be areas in which the rats live so on top of AC handlers you might see a lot of rat feces and rat urine stain put rat traps here as well like I said before you want to use about 6 to 12 traps if your infestation of rats seems very high then put more traps keep the trap's out there for 2 weeks check the traps every 72 hours until an entire week goes by where your not catching anything want to confirm that you know if not catching anything anymore and you're not hearing any more noises of the rats in the Attic move on to the next steps.
+Generally give yourself about two weeks for squirrel trapping.
+When you're in the attic, set the traps in all of the areas where you're seeing squirrel feces and urine.
+These are going to be the areas in the attic and in the insulation that seem like there is trails or if you look in the insulation and you see little holes.
+This is where the squirrels are actually burrowing underneath the insulation so take the squirrel traps and stsquirrelegically place them right by the entrance of these squirrel holes that way when the squirrel comes out at night you're going to catch the squirrel in the trap.
+Urine can be very stinky if you go into the attic and it really has a musky odor, chances are that's the smell of squirrel urine and squirrel poop, these are also going to be areas in which the squirrels live.
+So on top of AC handlers you might see a lot of squirrel feces and squirrel urine stains, put squirrel traps here as well.
+Like I said before, you want to use about 6 to 12 traps.
+If your infestation of squirrels seems very high, then put more traps!
+Keep the trap's out there for 2 weeks check the traps every 72 hours until an entire week goes by where your not catching anything.
+You want to confirm that you are not catching anything anymore and you're not hearing anymore noises from the squirrels in the attic.
+Then move on to the next steps.

 Next Step: I caught the Squirrel what do I do next??
 Simple – Humanly relocate the animal.
 Squirrels have a great sense of smell and direction.
 So when you caught the Squirrel you will want to make sure you relocate it from far away from your home.
 25 miles or so should do the trick.
 Ever state and county is different, you will want to contact your local wildlife management agency like fish and wildlife commission and get their state statues on squirrel relocation.
 Generally it’s a 40 acre plot of land where you have written consent from the owner.
 You want to relocate the Squirrels to an area that you know they will thrive in and be safe.
 Examples of good areas would be like wildlife management preserves, forests, areas that are their natural habitat.